Larry and Carole|

 Pratt Patent "Ladies Companion" Patent 1857 Sewing Machine Samuel F. Pratt of Massachusetts was granted 2 different patents in 1857 - 1858 for machines of this type.
-The serial # is 110.
-The sew plate is stamped with the Feb 3 1857 date.
+The serial # on this exceptional condition example is 110.
+The sew plate is stamped with just the earlier Feb 3 1857 date.
 Both patents are easily found on Google.
 In her Smithsonian-sponsored book on sewing machines Grace Cooper has a section on the historical significance of this machine and its inventor Samuel F. Pratt of Massachusetts.

 It has been suggested that this machine was only marketed for a couple of years, and there are just a handful known, including one in the Ford Museum in Dearborn, Michigan.
 Most sewing machine collectors have never seen one much less had an opportunity to purchase one.